xebia-functional/nine-cards-backend/endpoints.md

   For instance, the [Youtube app](https://play.google.com/store/apps/details?id=com.google.android.youtube) has `com.google.android.youtube` as its package name.
-* A **category** within the Google Play Store is a name for a group of applications that solve simmilar needs.
+* A **category** within the Google Play Store is a name for a group of applications that solve similar needs.
 Syntactically, a category is a list of underscore-separated upper-case words, such as `SOCIAL` or `GAME_ACTION`.
   Categories are not exclusive, so an app may belong to several categories.